skiadas/AppliedStatsCourse/syllabus.md

 The course has the following main objectives:

 - You will learn how to critically think about, analyse and evaluate data, and how to formulate your conclusions.
-This will enable you to "make critical reflective judgements".
-- You will be using computer technology to analyse real data from various disciplines, often involving large data sets that would be impossible to analyse in other ways.
+- You will be using computer technology to analyse real data from various disciplines, often involving large data sets that would be very difficult to analyse in other ways.
 - You will work in small groups to complete a term project, which will contain the formulation of a research question and methodology, as well as the collection and analysis of the resulting data.
 You will have the chance to present both an oral and a written report at the end of the semester.
-This will enable you to "demonstrate skills in independent thinking by developing your own thesis statement, supporting that thesis with logical rationale and appropriate evidence, and presenting the thesis in a convincing fashion, orally and in writing".
+You will thus demostrate skills in developing a thesis statement, supporting that thesis with logical rationale and quantitative evidence, and presenting that thesis in a convincing fashion, orally and in writing.
 - You will be introduced to probability theory, which provides the solid foundations on which all statistical inference procedures are based.
-This will enable you to "understand the nature of symbolic language, formal reasoning, and the process of solving problems by means of abstract modeling".
+This will provide you with an understanding of the nature of symbolic language, formal reasoning, and the process of solving problems by means of abstract modeling.
-- By the study and understanding of random variables, and their ubiquity in modern scientific methodology, you will be able to "identify the essential qualities of these formal tools that underlie their effectiveness in the solution of real-world problems".
-- By examining the various assumptions needed for formal inference procedures, and the extent to which they are violated in practice, you will be able to "explain the limitations of these formal systems of reasoning".

 ## Course Components